bkotara/solana-startup/README.md

 ### Setup Your Failover Node for Testnet

-SSH in to your mainnet failover node (we're setting it up as testnet first to practice failing over).
+SSH to your mainnet failover node (we're setting it up as testnet first to practice failing over).

+#### User Setup

 Be sure to setup a non-root user before you get rolling.
 I user 2 non-root users, one w/ sudo access and a sol user w/out sudo.
 This is not strictly necessary, but make sure you're not using root at a minimum.